whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-18-Oui-Please-Subscription-Box-Volume-1.5-Review-Coupon.md

 <DD>Stated Value $160 (price on Amazon $33)</DD>
 </DL>

-<p>I can't believe that the price they valued this at is way overpriced.
+<p>I can't believe the price they valued this at is way overpriced.
 It could be due shipping and taxes, who knows, but this is the most inflated price I've seen from them so far.</p>

-<p>This perfume is big and oh-so gorgeous!
+<p>Besides that fact, this perfume is big and oh-so gorgeous!
 I love pink and this bottle is such a statement piece that it will look lovely on my vanity.
 The scent suits me well lucky enough, and I'm sure this will last me quite a long time.</p>

 <p>"..an irresistible sparkling mix of Mandarin, Blackcurrant and Pear.
 Its heart reverberates with desire, an intoxicating bouquet of Lotus Flower, Orange Flower, Peony and Tuberose before giving way to the sensuality and warmth of  Amber, creamy Musk and Cedar wood."</p>